Laura Fuentes

 scooping potato tater tots onto a baking sheet with cheese next to it

 The perfect thing to pair with these sweet potato tots?
-My copy cat Chick Fil A chicken nuggets.
+My Copycat Cane’s Chicken Strips.
 They are the closest thing to the original.
+These tots also make a great side for baked chicken pieces and spinach turkey burgers.
 Enjoy!

 Sweet Potato Tots